yegt79/ME700HW3/BeamExample_part4.md

 ---

-## Numerical (By-Hand) Evaluation
+## Numerical Evaluation

-The analytical tip deflection for a cantilever under uniform load is given by:
+The tip deflection for a cantilever under uniform load is given by:

 $$ w(L) = \frac{q L^4}{8 E_{\text{eff}} I} $$